Get Rates Near You!

 Being Mindful of Trading Costs

-When you start buying stocks, be aware that trading costs will cut into any return you earn.
-These costs include trading commissions plus what’s known as the trading spread.
+When you start buying stocks, be aware that trading costs will cut into your return.
+These costs include trading commissions plus the trading spread.

-The spread is the difference between what sellers are asking for a stock and what buyers are willing to bid for it.
+The spread is the difference between what sellers ask for a stock and what buyers are willing to bid for.
 In a strong market, stocks will trade closer to the asking price; in a weak market, the opposite is true.

 Trading costs will hit you twice — when you buy and when you sell.
 These are known as the “round trip” costs of trading.

 One way to reduce trading costs is to find an online broker with competitive commission rates.
-These days, those rates can be as low as $0 per trade.
+Those rates can be as low as $0 per trade.

 Best Online Brokers for Stock Trading